 - The Academic Counsellor can also refer you to the student psychologists.
 They offer short term guidance of up to three sessions.
 If you need long term support, they will refer you to the general practitioner or a psychologist outside TU Delft.

 - You can always contact your own general practitioner or the Student Healthcare Services (SGZ).
 Should the general practitioner not be available in the weekend, you can always contact the general medical centre in Delft on 015-2511930.
 See the website for more information.

 - It may help to contact a confidential advisor.
 Click here for more information.

-- As one in 10 students experience sexual intimidation, there is a good chance that you can listen to someone.
-In this case, it is helpful to know how best to respond.
-The important thing is to stay calm.
-Staying calm helps the other person tell his or her story.
-More conversation techniques are available on #metoo gespreksetiquette (in Dutch).
+- Because one in ten students experience sexual intimidation, it is likely that you may be asked to listen to someone’s story.
+In that case, it is good to know the best way to respond.
+It is most important to remain calm.
+If you simply listen quietly, the other feels free to tell their story.
+Other conversation techniques are described here.